peterpee/TK_Harjoitus_Flask_Postgre/README.md

 # TK_Harjoitus_Flask_PostgreSQL

-> **Recipe App to create, view and delete recipes and rate them.
+> **Recipe Book to create, view and delete recipes and rate them.
 Ingredients and instructions may be viewed and added.
-> Authentication to register as user with password, login and logout.**
+> Authentication to register as a user with password, login and logout.**

 **Table of contents:**